Should I Rent My House Furnished?

 1. A furnished unit carries risk as an investment

-2. Furnished homes attract short-term renters
+2. Furnished homes attract short-term tenants

 3. Some tenants may request to remove some items